 The Fresco Team

 Upon returning to Asheville in 2003, Christopher’s path crossed with the legendary artist Benjamin Franklin Long IV, who was founding a school in the mountains dedicated to the study of drawing and painting.
-Christopher quickly became a devoted student at the Fine Arts League of the Carolinas, and focused on improving his study and observation of life.
+Christopher quickly became a devoted student at the Fine Arts League of the Carolinas.
 Over time he became an integral part of the school as well as Long’s fresco work.
-After a decade of working with Long, Holt established his own studio in Asheville when the school’s tenure came to a close.
+After a decade of working with Long, Holt established his own studio in Asheville,

 Chris has continued traveling, painting and finding inspiration abroad, always returning to NC to show his work and teach, often working with students in the Asheville City Schools.
 His recent travels have taken him to Cairo, Egypt and the Dominican Republic where he facilitated the painting of two large murals in a small village where children of Haitian decent worked alongside Dominican children to complete pictures of peace and community in a country caught up in racial injustice.